candytale55/All-Python-Code-Snippets-2020/README.md

 # ASCII_Block_Letters_PY

 ## General info
 The file initials.py displays the initials of your name in block letters (ASCII art) using multiple print() statements.
+There's the basic exercise solution and my solution lists containing the letters and using a for loop to print them.
 The file alphabet.py will contain the letters, numbers and symbols in list form.

 ASCII art is a graphic design technique that uses computers for presentation and consists of pictures pieced together from individual characters.
 REF: https://en.wikipedia.org/wiki/ASCII_art & https://content.codecademy.com/courses/learn-cpp/hello-world/block-letters-hint.png